seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-**A thesis decays without the price moving, and that withdrawal is spoken.** §4 withdraws a level by name when price leaves the zone; this withdraws the idea by name when the reason for it does — flows reverse, the catalyst is priced, a stronger setup takes its place — even though the entry was never touched.
+**A thesis decays without the price moving, and that withdrawal is spoken.** §4 withdraws a level by name when price leaves the zone; this withdraws the idea by name when the reason for it does — flows reverse, the catalyst is priced, its date slips, a stronger setup takes its place — even though the entry was never touched.
 One clause, in the answer that drops it.
 Silence is not a downgrade: an item quietly deleted reads next run as an opportunity nobody has found yet.

+**A REVERSAL is louder than a withdrawal and is spoken first.** Where a previously published thesis returns on the opposite side — a long that becomes a short, or a coin that moves to `ИЗБЕГАТЬ` — the answer names it in its first line, before the regime, with the fact that changed: «снимаю лонг X, ставлю шорт — <одна причина>».
+A reader who is handed the opposite side of his own open idea with no acknowledgement cannot tell an analysis from a contradiction, and will trust neither. **This rule has a hard dependency on the state file being readable at the start of the run**: an engine that cannot see what it published yesterday cannot withdraw it, and will reverse silently every time.
+A run that finds the seed state where a written state was expected records that in the appendix as a broken chain, not as a first run.

 **Repetition is compressed, not banned.** Unchanged items collapse into one line; a known catalyst is never presented as a discovery. **A `ВЫСОКОЕ` catalyst inside 48 h